JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 2 - Hardware and Software.md

 ### Output Devices
 #### Display monitors
-Used to display the output from the com
+Used to display the output from the computer
 - Plasma display:
 	- Uses thousands of smart cells (pixels) consisting of electrodes and neon and xenon gases that are electrically turned into plasma to emit light
 - LCD Display: